0zBug/TinyModules/README.md

 ```

 # Object
-A 14 line Object Oriented module
+A 14 line Object-Oriented module

 ```lua
 local Point = Object.new()